-The episode before us presents as two linked parts.
+The episode before us presents in two linked parts.
 The first is a simple narrative in the form of a healing story.
-The story focuses on Jesus' unique request as to the effectiveness of the healing, and on its step-by-step nature, again quite unique in the gospels.
-The second episode entails Peter's confession of the Christ, v27-30, which goes on to a command for silence, v31-33, and instruction on discipleship, v34-9:1.
+The story focuses on Jesus' unique request, with regard to the effectiveness of the healing, "can you see anything?", and on its step-by-step nature, again quite unique in the gospels.
+The second episode entails Peter's confession of the Christ, v27-30, which goes on to a command for silence, v31-33, and instructions on discipleship, v34-9:1.

 Text - 8:22

 Christ opens the eyes of the blind: i] The healing of the blind man at Bethsaida, v22-26.
 Crossing over the sea of Galilee, 8:13, Jesus and the twelve enter the district of Gaulanitis and the village / town of Bethsaida Julias, beside the northeastern shore of the sea.
 There, some people bring a blind man to Jesus.
-Jesus attempts to limit public involvement in the healing by leading the man outside the town; Jesus always strives for a low profile.
-The miracle is there for eyes that see, but for the rest, the mystery must remain.
+Jesus attempts to limit public involvement in the healing by leading the man outside the town.
+Jesus continues to maintain a low profile when it comes to miracles - the truth is present for eyes that see, but for the rest, the mystery must remain.
 Jesus uses spittle as an acted-out symbol of the healing process, and so reinforces the symbolic nature of what he is about to do.
 The healing is unique in that it is achieved gradually and with difficulty.
 It was only partially successful and so Jesus has a second go at getting it right.
-The incident is not used to expose limitations in Jesus' healing power, but rather to use the slow recovery of the blind man's sight as an illustration of the disciples' slow growth toward a full understanding of Jesus' person.
+Mark does not use the incident to expose limitations in Jesus' healing power, but rather to use the slow recovery of the blind man's sight as an illustration of the disciples' slow growth toward a full understanding of Jesus' person.

-ercontai (ercomai) pres. "they came" - Indefinite plural.
+ercontai (ercomai) pres. "they came" - [and] they came.
+Indefinite plural.
 Who came?
 It's interesting that in this pericope and its parallel, the disciples are not mentioned.

-aJyhtai (aptw) aor. subj. + gen. "to touch" - he may touch, hold.
-"Him", functioning as the direct object of the verb, genitive following a verb to touch, take hold of.
+aJyhtai (aptw) aor. subj. + gen. "to touch" - he may touch, hold [him].
+"Him", functioning as the genitive direct object of the verb "to touch, take hold of."

 "Just as, in the prophet's interpretation of the first exodus, God took Israel by the hand and led them out of Egypt, so in the eschatological exodus to come, God will grasp Israel's hand, lead them out of captivity and open their blind eyes", Boring.

-ptusaV (ptuw) aor. part. "when he had spit [on the man's eyes]" - having spit [into the eyes of him].
-This participle, and the one that follows, is adverbial, probably temporal, as NIV; "then he spat into his eyes and laid his hands on him."
+ptusaV (ptuw) aor. part. "when he had spit" - [he took him outside the village and] having spit [into the eyes of him and having laid, placed, put the hands].
+This participle, as with "having laid", is adverbial, probably temporal, as NIV; "then he spat into his eyes and laid his hands on him."
 Healing through gestures was common among healers of the day, but why does Jesus use similar gestures?
-Certainly the laying on of hands has Biblical precedence and obviously the use of spittle had a common therapeutic use (although not on the Sabbath!, cf. Marcus).
-It is clear that Jesus didn't need to use such actions for on many occasions he heals with nothing more than a word.
-We can only but assume that from Jesus perspective he considered that the actions would be helpful for the blind man and possibly the onlookers.
-Were they Gentiles?
-Jesus displays the outward vesture of a healer (for us, a white coat and a stethoscope), although unlike the healers of his day, he actually did heal.
+Certainly the laying on of hands has Biblical precedence and obviously the use of spittle had a common therapeutic use (although not on the Sabbath!, cf., Marcus).
+It is clear that Jesus didn't need to use such actions, for on many occasions he heals with nothing more than a word.
+We can only but assume that, from Jesus' perspective, he considered that the actions would be helpful for the blind man and possibly the onlookers.
+Jesus displays the outward vesture of a healer (for us, a white coat and a stethoscope), although unlike the healers of his day, he actually does heal.

 ephrwta (eperwtaw) imperf.
-"Jesus asked" - he was asking, questioning.
+"Jesus asked" - he was asking, questioning [him].
 Cranfield notes that only here in the NT does Jesus ask a question of someone he is healing.
 It's as if Jesus is asking whether the healing has worked, which of course, it has not.
 It is argued that Jesus knew that the healing hadn't worked properly which is why he asks the question, although if he knew it hadn't worked, why did he need to ask?
-Surely the way Jesus plays out this episode serves to reveal its sign value.
+Surely, the way Jesus plays out this episode serves primarily to reveal its sign value.

 oJti "-" - that.
 An unusual use of this conjunction here to form a dependent statement of perception and so dropped in some texts, see Cranfield for a possible Aramaic influence.
 Of course, a causal sense may be intended, so Taylor; "I can see the people, for they look to me like trees, only they are moving about", Goodspeed.
 Decker classifies it as epexegetic; "I see people, that is, like trees ...."